adarshraj99/ML-DL.md/processes & keywords.md

 The secons layer is expected to pick up on edges and 3rd layer picks up the patterns.

 ![image](https://github.com/user-attachments/assets/75a29064-ccde-4303-acb4-a405a76cb8e0)
+Note: Neurons that work together, fire together.
+Target is to make the weights for expected output neuron more (to make connected neuron more active) than the non-expected (incorrect) output neuron.

 ### Deep Learning :
 Finding the correct weights and biases by the incorrect outputs comparision with correct output.